king04aman/EarnYourTime-ComingSoon/README.md

 - GitHub Issues: Open an Issue

 ## 📜 License
-This project is licensed under the BSD 3-Clause License.
+This project is licensed under the Custom License.
 See the [LICENSE](LICENSE) file for details.